Gentzen's consistency proof: Other consistency proofs of arithmetic

 In 1940 Wilhelm Ackermann published another consistency proof for Peano arithmetic, also using the ordinal ε0.

 Another proof of consistency of Arithmetic was published by I. N. Khlodovskii, in 1959.

-Yet other proofs of consistency of Arithmetic were published by: T. J. Stępień and Ł. T. Stępień (in 2018) and by S. Artemov (in 2019).
-In the Stępieńs' paper it has been claimed that the proof of consistency (published there), of the Arithmetic System, is done within this System.

-In Artemov's paper it has been stated that the proof published there, is formalizable in Peano Arithmetic.

 Work initiated by Gentzen's proof

 Gentzen's proof is the first example of what is called proof-theoretic ordinal analysis.
 In ordinal analysis one gauges the strength of theories by measuring how large the (constructive) ordinals are that can be proven to be well-ordered, or equivalently for how large a (constructive) ordinal can transfinite induction be proven.
 A constructive ordinal is the order type of a recursive well-ordering of natural numbers.

 In this language, Gentzen's work establishes that the proof-theoretic ordinal of first-order Peano arithmetic is ε0.

 Laurence Kirby and Jeff Paris proved in 1982 that Goodstein's theorem cannot be proven in Peano arithmetic.
 Their proof was based on Gentzen's theorem.